Philipponnat & Clos des Goisses

 Summary

-The Champagne house Philipponnat has existed for just over 100 years.
-The family has been growing grapes in Champagne for centuries.
-Today the house is led by Charles Philipponnat.
 The foundation of its success lies in high-quality grapes and a clear focus on terroir and craftsmanship.
-Vintage Champagnes have gained significantly in quality through barrel aging.
+The vintage champagnes have noticeably gained in quality through barrel fermentation and aging.

-But in truth, only Clos des Goisses really interests connoisseurs.
+But in truth, it is really only the Clos des Goisses that truly captivates connoisseurs.

 Clos des Goisses